 CURRENT BOOK PROJECT:

 Surrounded by South Africa, Lesotho’s historical and present characteristics make it an ideal case to explore the global processes that encapsulate ecological change, science, capitalism, development, and the geopolitics of north-south relations.
-The chapters in this book will be organized around, among other topics, veterinary science, forestry, and soil and rangeland sciences.
-Each science is examined as an unbounded field of knowledge, one that has been produced by a wide range of actors across different spaces.
-Building on scholarship that explores the intersection of political ecology and science studies, Reshaping the Land will show how Lesotho’s agricultural professionals, farmers, chiefs, teachers, workers, and politicians participated critically in the production, circulation, and application of these sciences.
-Through stories of critical participation, I argue, we gain a clearer view of the pitfalls and possibilities of science in the past and its limits in shaping human behavior.
-My book will offer an historical analog for understanding current ecological crises and furthermore, what role science ought to play in addressing these crises.
-The project is based on my PhD dissertation, completed in 2017 at Boston University and titled, “Wisdom Does Not Live in One House’: Compiling Environmental Knowledge in Lesotho, Southern Africa, c.
-1880-1965.”
+The chapters in this book are organized around, among other topics, veterinary science, forestry, soil, and nutrition.
+Building on scholarship that explores the intersection of political ecology and science studies, The Poverty of Progress shows how Lesotho’s agricultural officials, farmers, chiefs, teachers, workers, and politicians shaped their own ideas about what Basotho call tsoelopele, progress, while participating critically in the production, circulation, and application of knowledge.
+Through human stories of critical engagement with the environment, I argue, we gain a clearer view of how people shaped ideas about progress under the deep structural constraints of colonialism and capitalism that have created and maintained poverty.
+My book will offer an historical analog for understanding current ecological crises and entrenched poverty in Lesotho and elsewhere while illustrating some possibilities and limits for how science might address these crises.